microsoft/coyote/docs/_learn/resources/StyleGuide.md

 - Lowercase everything except the first word in a sentence, UI label, phrase, heading, or title (including the titles of blogs, articles, and press releases).
 - Don't capitalize the spelled-out form of an acronym unless it's a proper noun.
 - Use title-style capitalization for product and service names, book and song titles, article titles in citations, names of blogs, and titles of people (Vice President, for example).
 This typically means capitalizing the first and last word of a title, and using lower case for articles, prepositions, and conjuctions.
 - In programming languages, follow the traditional capitalization of keywords and other special terms.
-Review the [ELL code style guide](https://github.com/Microsoft/ELL/blob/master/StyleGuide.md) for further guidance.
 - Don't use all uppercase for emphasis.
 - Don't use all lowercase as a design choice.